 - 21) Harm to Persons.
 Intentionally or recklessly causing physical harm or endangering the health or safety of any person. - 22) Threatening Behaviors: - a) Threat.
 Written or verbal conduct that causes a reasonable expectation of injury to the health or safety of any person or damage to any property. - b) Intimidation.
-Intimidation defined as implied threats or acts that cause a reasonable fear of harm in another. - 23) Bullying and Cyberbullying.
-Bullying and cyberbullying are repeated and/or severe aggressive behaviors that intimidate or intentionally harm or control another person physically or emotionally, and are not protected by freedom of expression. - 24) Hazing.
+Intimidation defined as implied threats or acts that cause a reasonable fear of harm in another. - 23) Hazing.
 Defined as an act that endangers the mental or physical health or safety of a student, or that destroys or removes public or private property, for the purpose of initiation, admission into, affiliation with, or as a condition for continued membership in a group or organization.
 Participation or cooperation by the person(s) being hazed does not excuse the violation.
-Failing to intervene to prevent (and/or) failing to discourage (and/or) failing to report those acts may also violate this policy. - 25) Intimate Partner Violence.
-Any instance of violence or abuse verbal, physical, or psychological that occurs between those who are in or have been in an intimate relationship with each other. - 26) Stalking.
-A repetitive and menacing pursuit, following, harassing, and/or interfering with the peace and/or safety of another. - Sexual Misconduct.
-Includes, but is not limited to, sexual harassment, non-consensual sexual contact, non-consensual sexual intercourse, and/or sexual exploitation (See Sexual Misconduct Policy at una.edu/titleix); - 28) Public Exposure.
+Failing to intervene to prevent (and/or) failing to discourage (and/or) failing to report those acts may also violate this policy. - 24) Intimate Partner Violence.
+Any instance of violence or abuse verbal, physical, or psychological that occurs between those who are in or have been in an intimate relationship with each other. - 25) Stalking.
+A repetitive and menacing pursuit, following, harassing, and/or interfering with the peace and/or safety of another. - 26) Sexual Misconduct.
+Includes, but is not limited to, sexual harassment, non-consensual sexual contact, non-consensual sexual intercourse, and/or sexual exploitation (See Sexual Misconduct Policy at una.edu/titleix); - 27) Public Exposure.
 Includes deliberately and publicly exposing one's intimate body parts, public urination, defecation, and public sex acts.